lsst-dm/dm_dev_guide/communications/slack-culture.rst

 Teams may evolve different cultures around the use of Slack.
 In addition, different types of channels may work in different ways.
-This page documents the common, accepted Data Management culture, with specific adjustments for four types of channels: announcement, support, discussion, and social.
+This page documents the common, accepted Data Management culture, with specific adjustments for four types of channels: announcement, support, discussion, and informal.
 But note that when it comes to communication, there are always exceptions, and culture can also change with time, deliberately or organically.

 Announcement channels are ones in which notices are posted, sometimes by automated "bots", and little or no response is anticipated.